Welcome to World Biking

 More about Amaya Williams

 Amaya grew up in Montana.
-She set off to explore the world in 1995 wthen an old high school friend (thanks Tracy!) asked her the probing question, “Is this really what you want out of life?”
-Caught up in the corporate rat race at the time, the answer was an emphatic ‘NO.’ Within weeks she was off to Asia to teach English and explore the continent.
+She set off to explore the world in 1995 when an old high school friend (thanks Tracy!) asked her the probing question, "Is this really what you want out of life?”
+Caught up in the corporate rat race at the time, the answer was an emphatic ‘NO.’

 Eric and Amaya